sharpapi/sharpapi-laravel-client/README.md

 ## Installation

-1. You can install the package via composer:
+1. You can install the package via `composer`:

 ```bash
 composer require sharpapi/sharpapi-laravel-client